mathiyarasuc/mathiyarasuc/README.md

 Here are some ideas to get you started:

-✅ 😏 I'm fluent in ***Data Analytics, Machine Learning, and Deep Learning***.
+✅ 😏 I'm fluent in ***Terraform, Ansible, and Cloud formation***.

-✅ 🧐 Currently I am advancing in Graph Embeddings, Graph Machine Learning, and Graph Neural Networks.
+✅ 🧐 Currently I am advancing in AWS, Azure and gcp.

 ✅ 😇 Open for ***project collaborations***.

-✅ 😄 My trust lies in data.
-Ssshhh!
-Data is whispering.
+✅ 😄 Done my AWS Solutions Architect Professional certification.

 ✅ 😍 My opinion about you: Without data you're just another person with an opinion.

-✅ ⚡ Fun fact: In the next 10 years, Data Science will do more for medicine than all the ***biological sciences combined***. --- **Vinod Khosla(Co-Founder of Sun Microsystems)**

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***Languages & Tools I have experience with.***
 <p align="left">